 She partnered with frontline community organizations to include thousands of low- to moderate- income voices from immigrants and communities of color and shape the critical planning process.

 Most recently, Pierina was a Senior Advisor for Housing, Economic Development and Labor in City Hall, where she advocated for progressive housing, economic development and land use policies, and resources for NYCHA.
 When COVID-19 struck, Pierina’s work pivoted to the City’s response and she focused on bridging gaps in service to the hardest hit low-income and communities of color.
 Alongside colleagues, she pushed to add testing sites, distribute protective equipment, and ensure the meal delivery system was reaching every New Yorker in need.
 Pierina also developed an action plan to protect our neighbors in NYCHA.

-Today, Pierina is a Visiting Assistant Professor at Pratt Institute, where she teaches a course on gentrification and public policy, and is a Senior Fellow at the Pratt Center for Community Development, working toward a just recovery from the COVID-19 pandemic that focuses on the most impacted and the most vulnerable.
+Pierina was also a Visiting Assistant Professor at Pratt Institute, where she taught a course on gentrification and public policy, and was a Senior Fellow at the Pratt Center for Community Development, working toward a just recovery from the COVID-19 pandemic that focuses on the most impacted and the most vulnerable.

 During her first year as Council Member, Pierina has ramped up in-district services - serving 3,000 neighbors in 2022; investments - bringing back $30M for our schools, community centers and the Kingsbridge Armory; and policy-making - as the Chair of the Committee on Housing and Buildings, she is a a key voice on the affordable housing crisis facing the City.

 Pierina lives in the district with her husband and baby.
 When she is not serving the public, Pierina enjoys brushing off her Taekwondo and salsa dancing skills!